Epilepsy in Children

 Treatments for your child's seizures may include:

 - Medications: There are many types of medications used to treat seizures and epilepsy.
-Medications are selected based on the type of seizure, age of the child, side effects, the cost of the medication, and the adherence with the use of the medication.
+Medications are selected based on the type of seizure, age of the child, side effects, the cost of the medication, and the ability to adhere to the medication.

 - Ketogenic diet: Certain children who are having problems with medications, or whose seizures are not being well controlled, may be placed on a special diet called the ketogenic diet.
 This type of diet is low in carbohydrates and high in protein and fat.

 - Surgery: Surgery for epilepsy is performed by a specialized surgical team.
-The operation may remove the part of the brain where the seizures are occurring, or, sometimes, the surgery helps to stop the spread of seizures through the brain.
+The operation may remove the part of the brain where the seizures are occurring, or, sometimes, the surgery helps stop the spread of seizures through the brain.
 If your child may benefit from epilepsy surgery, you will first have a detailed epilepsy surgery evaluation in order to determine if all the seizures are coming from a location that is safe to remove.
 We use modern minimally invasive technologies to develop a personalized epilepsy surgery plan for each child to optimize seizure control and minimize pain.
+Other types of surgery include neuromodulation devices (see VNS, RNS, DBS bullets below).

-After a comprehensive evaluation and careful diagnosis, we will work with your family to develop a personalized seizure management plan, using both anti-seizure medications and other therapies, which may include epilepsy surgery for some patients.
+After a comprehensive evaluation and careful diagnosis, we work closely with families to develop a personalized seizure management plan, using both anti-seizure medications and other therapies, which may include epilepsy surgery for some patients.

 Specific treatment for seizures will be determined based on: